BDEvan5/sensor_fusion/README.md

 # Sensor Fusion Algorithms

 This repo provides examples of popular filtering algorithms for state estimation.
-Currently, the following algorithms are availbl:
+Currently, the following algorithms are availble:
 - Extended Kalman Filter (EKF)
 - Unscented Kalman Filter (UKF)
 - Particle Filter (PF)

-An indepth note on probability theory and the state estimation equations is [provided](media/KalmanFilterNotes.pdf).
+An in-depth note on probability theory and the state estimation equations is [provided](media/KalmanFilterNotes.pdf).

 > 📘 Usage
 >
 > Run the `RoverTests.py` and `RacingTests.py` files to test the filters.
+> Run the `linear_fusion_tests.py` and `non_linear_fusion.py` to test the sensor fusion examples.

 ## Rover Tests